Source of funding

 WP2: Civil Society Organisations (CSO LINK)

-WP3: Citizens Pack
+WP3: Citizens Pack (Green Steps)

 Local communities in Ukraine will be supported to improve environmental planning in the energy sector and to enhance environmental investments in selected local communities.
 This will contribute to improved environmental management and will help to break the vicious circle of a degraded environment, failing economy and poverty.
 The project team will work closely with local authorities and key stakeholders in selected municipalities to set up working groups, assist in assessing and prioritising sustainability issues, and setting goals and targets for investment preparation and project financing.